Chase Business Loans: All You Need to Know

 While this card is rewarding, it does come with an annual fee of $95.

 The Chase Ink Business Cash is a solid cash back credit card, offering up to 5% cash back in certain high spending business categories.
-There’s also a small sign on bonus—$500 after you spend at least $3,000 on the card in the first three months.
+There’s also a small sign on bonus as long as you meet the spending minimum within the first three months.

 You’ll get 5% cash back for every dollar you spend at office supply stores and on cell phone, landline, internet, and cable TV each year, up to the first $25,000 you spend.
 Plus, you’ll get 2% cash back for every dollar you spend at gas stations and restaurants, up to $25,000 spent.
 Outside those rewards categories, you’ll earn 1% cash back for every dollar you spend on your business, with no limit on how much you can earn.